Menu

 • Approval by two-thirds of the members voting shall be required on all matters affecting dues.

 Officers shall be reported to the USA-Kansas office by May 1 and to the NSPRA associate director by May 31.
 Elections will be held in the spring.
 Newly elected and appointed officers shall take office on July 1.
 The term of office shall be one year.
-No elected officer shall serve in the same capacity for more than two consecutive terms.
+No elected officer shall serve in the same capacity for more than two consecutive terms with the exception of those who are appointed or elected to fill the unexpired term of an officer vacancy just prior to their election to a full term in office.

 President: